-What you must Covered services pay for these covered services \$10 copay for each Urgently needed services Medicare-covered Urgently needed services are available on a worldwide basis. urgently needed care visit The urgently needed services copay is waived if the member is admitted to the hospital within 72 hours for the same condition.
+Urgently needed services

+• Urgently needed services are available on a worldwide basis.

+The urgently needed services copay is waived if the member is admitted to the hospital within 72 hours for the same condition.

 If you are outside of the service area for your plan, your plan covers urgently needed services, including urgently required renal dialysis.
 Urgently needed services are services provided to treat a nonemergency, unforeseen medical illness, injury, or condition that requires immediate medical care.
-Urgently needed services may be furnished by in-network providers or by out-of-network providers when in-network providers are temporarily unavailable or inaccessible.
+Urgently needed services may be furnished by innetwork providers or by out-of-network providers when in-network providers are temporarily unavailable or inaccessible.
 Cost sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished in-network.
+Generally, however, if you are in the plan's service area and your health is not in serious danger, you should obtain care from an in-network provider.

+\$10 copay for each Medicare-covered urgently needed care visit

-Generally, however, if you are in the plan's service area and your health is not in serious danger, you should obtain care from an in-network provider. \$0 copay for Outpatient rehabilitation services Medicare-covered Your provider must get an approval from the plan before you get physical therapy. physical therapy, occupational therapy, and speech language therapy visits.
-This is called getting prior occupational authorization.
-All services must be coordinated by your Primary Care Physician (PCP). therapy, and speech language therapy Covered services include: physical therapy, occupational therapy, and speech language visits therapy.
+Outpatient rehabilitation services

+Your provider must get an approval from the plan before you get physical therapy, occupational therapy, and speech language therapy visits.
+This is called getting prior authorization.
+All services must be coordinated by your Primary Care Physician (PCP).

+Covered services include: physical therapy, occupational therapy, and speech language therapy.

 Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs).

-Cardiac rehabilitation services \$0 copay for Medicare-covered All services must be coordinated by your Primary Care Physician (PCP). cardiac rehabilitation therapy visits
+\$0 copay for Medicare-covered physical therapy, occupational therapy, and speech language therapy visits